tiberiuichim/presentations/volto-pluggables/slides.md

 learn about them.

-Right now we have two systems running in parallel: Classic Plone and Volto and at first glance they appear to be nearly equivalent.
-I think Volto is a big evolutionary step for Plone and to get similar capabilities you'd basically have to rewrite Volto.
-And Pluggables is an example of the kind of thing that marks the departure from the classic "static page" or "static page with some small interactive widget".
+Right now we have two systems running in parallel: Classic Plone and Volto and at first glance they appear to be somewhat equivalent.
+But I think Volto is a big evolutionary step for Plone and to get similar capabilities you'd basically have to rewrite Volto.
+And Pluggables is an example of the kind of thing that marks the departure from the classic "static page" or "static page with JS-based interaction".

 Disclaimer: I'm gonna talk about Volto's Pluggables implementation.
 I am the author of the Volto port, but I'm not its initial author.
 There's many